Nutrition and Mealtimes

 As a smaller centre with a high staff-to-child ratio, we are able to provide your child with small-group, interest-based learning experiences.
 Our centre has two rooms, one for 18 months-3 year old children, and one for 4-5 year old children.
 We value collaborative relationships with families and we help children to connect with their local community through excursions to the park, library and local shops and through celebrating cultural events such as Lunar New Year.
 We also have a large outdoor play area which recently won a bronze medal for landscape design.
 You can learn more about our educational program here.

-Because infants and toddlers are naturally curious, our centres have well-equipped indoor and outdoor areas that will keep your child moving and give them daily opportunities to explore their limits and grow their abilities.
+Our centres have well-equipped indoor and outdoor areas that will keep your child moving and give them daily opportunities to explore their limits and grow their abilities.

 Read more about our practice with children here.